InsightReactions/tinyllama.insightreactions.github.io/docs/guides/open-webui/managing-models.md

 A screenshot of the new model being used to help solve a math equation {: .caption }

----

-## Removing Models

-1. Log in to your Open WebUI instance and access the Admin Panel by clicking on your profile picture in the top-right corner and selecting "Admin Panel" from the dropdown menu.
-2. In the Admin Panel, switch from the Dashboard view to Settings and select the Models tab.
+### Removing a Model

+To remove a model:

-3. Locate the field titled "Delete a Model", and click on it to expand the list of available models.
+1. Locate the field titled "Delete a Model", and click on it to expand the list of available models.
-4. Select the model you wish to remove from the list.
+2. Select the model you wish to remove from the list.
-5. Click the "🗑️" button to the right of the field, which will delete the selected model.
+3. Click the "🗑️" button to the right of the field to delete the selected model.

 {: .note }
 Deleting a model will also remove the associated modelfile that was created when the model was added to Open WebUI, but will not remove any existing chat history with that model.